awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

-## Manual configuration of cross account replication
+### Option3.
+Multi account deployement with manual configuration

+{{%expand "Click here to expand step by step instructions" %}}
 This scenario allows customers with multiple management (payer) accounts to deploy all the CUR dashboards on top of the aggregated data from multiple payers.
-To fulfill prerequisites customers should set up or have setup a new Governance Account.
-The payer account CUR S3 buckets will have S3 replication enabled, and will replicate to a new S3 bucket in your separate Governance account.
+To fulfill prerequisites customers should set up or have setup a new Data Collection Account.
+The payer account CUR S3 buckets will have S3 replication enabled, and will replicate to a new S3 bucket in your separate Data Collection account.
-{{%expand "Click here to expand step by step instructions" %}}

 ![Images/CUDOS_multi_payer.png](/Cost/200_Cloud_Intelligence/Images/CUDOS_multi_payer.png?classes=lab_picture_small)